The days of Snapchat being used solely for sending pictures between friends are over.

 9. Provide exclusive access

-It’s obviously unreasonable to let your social media followers to walk right into your office and check things out.
+It’s unreasonable to let your social media followers walk into your office and check things out.

 But with Snapchat, you can give them that same exclusive feeling by providing them with behind-the-scenes content.
 Show your followers what it’s like in your office or production facility.